jasonmelgoza/mavericks/src/pages/about.md

----
-title: Hello, I'm Jason
+#  Hello, I'm Jason
----

-# {% $markdoc.frontmatter.title %}

 {% block className="block-lead" %}
-As far back as I can remember, I always wanted to be a **designer**.
+I have always loved *design* & *technology* for as long as I can remember.
 {% /block %}

-From a young age, I've been captivated by art, design, and cutting-edge technology.
-Following my passion, I earned a degree in Art and Graphic Design from Fresno State.

-Over the past 10+ years, I've built up my skills as a UI/UX designer and front-end developer.
-I've worked on all sorts of projects, from small websites to large-scale digital products.
-I'm constantly learning and pushing myself to create innovative and user-friendly designs.
+In my teens I had a constant companion: my sketchpad.
+It was during those years I was consumed by comic books, captivated by the stories, layouts, and, most importantly, the art.
+The incredible works of illustrators like Jim Lee and Todd McFarlane intensified my enthusiasm for the craft.
+I would spend hours recreating their styles, using only the resources a teen in the 90s would have.
+Fueled by that enthusiasm, I enrolled in every available art class and eventually earned a degree in Art and Graphic Design from Fresno State.

+It wasn't until I read "Designing with Web Standards" by Jeffrey Zeldman, a book recommended by one of my professors, that I truly began my journey.
+After completing the book over a weekend, I dove head-first into learning HTML, CSS, and JavaScript.
+Later, I set a personal challenge to build a website from scratch.

+After a decade of successful projects, I have developed a skill set that combines my design skills with a passion for technology.

-Currently, I am part of an outstanding cross-functional team at SecureDocs, Inc., where we're laser focused on creating intuitive browser-based software.
+Currently, I am part of a cross-functional team at SecureDocs, Inc., where we are laser-focused on creating intuitive browser-based software.

-Beyond work, I love spending time with my wife and our two wonderful ~~kids~~ teenagers.
-We enjoy traveling, trying new restaurants, watching the latest Marvel movie, and spending time with our dogs.
+Outside of work, I enjoy spending time with my wife and our two ~~kids~~ teenagers.
+We love traveling, trying new restaurants, watching the latest Marvel movie, and spending time with our dogs.

-Overall, I'm a passionate and dedicated creative professional who simply loves what he's doing for a living.
+Overall, I am a passionate and dedicated creative professional who loves what he does for a living.

 ## About this site

-I've been thinking about this project for a while, restarting it several times but gaining some skills in the process.
-The current version is developed using React and the excellent Next.js framework.
-For those who are curious, the project's source code can be found on my [Github profile](https://github.com/jasonmelgoza/mavericks).
+I have been contemplating this project for some time, restarting it multiple times while acquiring skills along the way.
+The current iteration is developed using React and the excellent Next.js framework.
+For those who are curious, the project's source code can be found on my [GitHub profile](https://github.com/jasonmelgoza/mavericks).

 ---